Public Information and Comments

 The "List Server"

 Interested persons can be assured notification of upcoming Energy Commission public meetings on a siting case, proceeding or topic of interest by adding their names to the appropriate automated internet e-mail list (called "list servers").
 These lists allow the public to subscribe for free and to receive various notices, announcements and documents.
-Persons may make this request at any of the public sessions they attend, sign up on the Energy Commission's website, or contact the Public Adviser.
-To sign up on the website, go to: www.energy.ca.gov/listservers.
+Persons may make this request at any of the public sessions they attend, sign up through the Energy Commission's website, or contact the Public Adviser.

 Mailing lists are available for specific projects and proceedings.
 Mailing lists are similar to the List Server lists, in that they provide notice of events and documents.
 If you are signed up on a List Server list for a project of concern or interest to you, there would be no need to sign up on the mailing list.
 However, if you wish to receive notification via U.S. postal service, contact the staff contact as noted on the proceeding's webpage, or the Public Adviser's Office to place your name and address on the appropriate list.